-The key responsibilities of the committee are:
+The key responsibilities of the committee are to:

-- To oversee the Company's policies and processes for financial and prudential regulatory reporting, and ensure the propriety and effectiveness of internal and external audit arrangements; - To monitor the effectiveness of the internal financial controls regarding the financial reporting; - To approve the Internal Audit Plan, and receive reports from internal audit on the effectiveness of internal controls; - To monitor the statutory audit of the annual financial statements, in particular, its performance, taking into account, where applicable, any findings and conclusions of the Financial Reporting Council, pursuant to Article 26(6) of the Statutory Audit Regulation; - To make a recommendation for the appointment of the external audit firm; - To review and monitor the external auditor's qualifications and independence; - To review and monitor the suitability of the provision of non-audit services to the Company in accordance with Article 5 of the Statutory Audit Regulation; - To review and monitor compliance by the Company with legal and regulatory requirements relating to audit and financial reporting functions; and review and monitor the Company's internal audit function; and - To review the adequacy and security of the Company's arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
+- Oversee the Company's policies and processes for financial and prudential regulatory reporting, and ensure the propriety and effectiveness of internal and external audit arrangements; - Monitor the effectiveness of the internal financial controls regarding financial reporting; - Approve the Internal Audit Plan, and receive reports from Internal Audit on the effectiveness of internal controls; - Monitor the statutory audit of the annual financial statements, in particular, its performance, taking into account, where applicable, any findings and conclusions of the Financial Reporting Council, pursuant to Article 26(6) of the Statutory Audit Regulation; - Make a recommendation for the appointment of the external audit firm; - Review and monitor the external auditor's qualifications and independence; - Review and monitor the suitability of the provision of non-audit services to the Company in accordance with Article 5 of the Statutory Audit Regulation; - Review and monitor compliance by the Company with legal and regulatory requirements relating to audit and financial reporting functions; and review and monitor the Company's internal audit function; and - Review the adequacy and security of the Company's arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
 The committee ensures that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action.

-The committee consists of three members, the Chair of the Board and the two INEDs.
+The committee consists of three members: the Chair of the Board and the two INEDs.